privacysandbox/protected-auction-key-value-service/docs/playbook/template.md

 _Address the following:_

 -   _What does this alert mean?_
--   _Does this default to paging, emailing, filing a ticket or something else?_
 -   _What factors contributed to the alert?_
 -   _What parts of the service are affected?_
 -   _What other alerts accompany this alert?_